top of page

 shepherding.
 Every person you come across is loved and valued by somebody.

-2. Difficult people are most often onerous because they have been mistreated and have not
+2. Difficult people are often demanding because they have been mistreated and have not

 been taught a better way to live and act.